ngandrass/truenas-spindown-timer/README.md

 To start all required spindown timer instances you can simply create multiple `Post Init Scripts`, as described above in the Section [Automatic start at boot](#automatic-start-at-boot).

+### One shot mode [-o]

+In one shot mode, the script performs exactly one single I/O poll interval, then immediately spins down drives that were idle for the last `POLL_TIME` seconds, and exits.
+No continuous monitoring is performed in this mode.

+This option ignores any specified `TIMEOUT` value.
+It can be useful, if you want to invoke the script via `cron` to spin down drives at only specific times of the day.

+Notice: Make sure to have **only one instance of the spindown script running** for one set of disks at the same time.
+Otherwise, the script instances could interfere with each other and cause unexpected spin ups/downs.
+In other words:
+Make sure that your cron job triggers not faster than your `POLL_TIME` value.

 ### Automatic system shutdown [-s TIMEOUT]